jylhakos/literature_and_publications/CS-E4660/README.md

 **Primary Research Question:**
 Does Model Context Protocol (MCP) integration lead to reduced development time and improved AI agent capabilities compared to traditional API integration approaches?

-**Research Type:** Confirmatory with Exploratory Components (Transformation)
+**Research Type:**
-- Analyzes transformative impact of MCP on AI agent development
-- Uses experimental solution with randomized controlled trials
-- Measures development practice transformation and agent operational improvements
-- Characterizes paradigm shift from custom to protocol-driven integration
+This study adopts a confirmatory research design incorporating exploratory components, aligning with the characteristics of a transformation study.
+Utilizing a mixed-methods approach, the research integrates quantitative metrics with qualitative analysis to explore the impact of the Model Context Protocol on the development of AI agents.
+Central to the design is a true experimental framework employing randomized controlled trials (RCTs),  which enables assessment of causal relationships.
+Quantitative data focus on measurable changes in agent performance and operational efficiency,  while qualitative inquiry analyzes shifts in development practices and the experiential dimension  of transformation among development teams.
+Together, these methods facilitate a complete evaluation of how MCP reshapes both process and outcome.
+Apart from the direct enhancements in performance, the study aims to characterize a paradigm shift  from customized engineered solutions to a protocol-driven model of integration, which suggests a foundational transformation in AI development methodology.

 **Key Variables:**
 - **Independent Variable (IV):** Development Approach (MCP Adoption)